jkekoamartin/apache-pulsar-standalone-geo-replication/PYTHON_README.md

 ## Features Demonstrated

-### 1. Producer Failover
+### 1. Multi-Cluster Producer Failover

-The application initially connects to the alpha cluster.
-When a failure is detected or simulated, the producer automatically switches to the beta cluster.
-This demonstrates Pulsar's ability to maintain service availability during cluster outages.
+The application creates separate producers for each cluster (alpha, beta, gamma).
+When a cluster failure is detected, the producers automatically switch to available clusters in a priority order.
+This demonstrates Pulsar's ability to maintain service availability during cluster outages across multiple regions.

-### 2. Shared Subscription
+### 2. Shared Subscription Across All Clusters

-The application uses a shared subscription named "shared-subscription" across both clusters.
-This allows multiple consumers to process messages from the same topic, with each message being delivered to only one consumer.
+The application uses a shared subscription named "shared-subscription" across all three clusters.
+This allows multiple consumers to process messages from the same topic, with each message being delivered to only one consumer, regardless of which cluster it comes from.

 ### 3. Duplicate and Out-of-Order Handling